Ocean power in New Zealand: Tidal power

-Altogether there are sixty-two recognised natural influences on the tides, though only some will be significant at a given location.
 The gravitation of the Moon and Sun are the most important.

 Global surface elevation of the M2 ocean tide (NASA) This computer animation shows the peaks and troughs of the M2 tides sweeping anticlockwise around New Zealand.
 When it is high tide on one side of Cook Strait it is low tide on the other side.
 For this reason, Cook Strait can experience exceptionally fast tidal flows.

 A third influence occurs because the Moon orbits at an angle to the equator.
 This means that if one of the bulges travelling around the Earth is above the equator, then the other bulge is below the equator.
 It also follows that some places will have one daily diurnal tide, while other places will have semi-diurnal tides twice a day.
 For example, there is a diurnal tide in the Ross Sea near Antarctica every 24.84 hours.
 The height of this tide dwindles to almost zero in a cycle which takes 13.66 days.
 New Zealand's tides are semi-diurnal.
 The primary cause, the lunar tide, is labelled the M2.
 The M stands for the Moon and the 2 stands for twice a day.

 A fourth influence occurs because the orbit of the Moon around the Earth and the orbit of the Earth around the Sun are elliptical rather than circular.
 The effect of this is that the time between high tides changes a little from day to day.
 The Moon takes about 24.8 hours to orbit around the Earth, so it takes half this time, 12.4 hours, for the M2 tides to occur.
 The tides can be predicted far in advance, because the Moon and Earth have orbits that are predictable.
 The National Institute of Water and Atmospheric Research (NIWA) run a tidal computer model specific to New Zealand.

 The actual tide pattern and timing is determined by the nature of the resonances in each ocean basin with the various frequencies of the gravitational influences, over many cycles.
 New Zealand's situation (like Iceland's) is a small island in a large basin, and the peaks and troughs of the M2 tides sweep continuously anticlockwise around New Zealand.
 When it is high tide on the west coast, it is low tide on the east coast, and vice versa: the straightforward notion of tidal bulges aligned with the Moon is insufficient.
 These currents are most noticeable in straits such as Cook Strait and in Foveaux Strait.
 A notable example is French Pass, just off the greater Cook Strait, where, despite the low tidal range, tidal streams can reach nearly eight knots.